 - Can it backup files while you have them open?

 - Is there a Web client for restoring files?

 - Does it provide private encryption?

 Choosing one service won’t meet all our needs or our budgets.
-Finding the right combination of services isn’t always easy but nevertheless it is necessary to protect our important and growing collection of data.
+Finding the right combination of web automation services isn’t always easy but nevertheless it is necessary to protect our important and growing collection of data.
 My recommendation, however, is Amazon S3.

 Amazon S3 (Simple, Storage, Service)

 Amazon S3 is an easy and inexpensive online hard-drive from Amazon Web Services (AWS).
 You may think that Amazon S3 storage service is meant for web start-ups or industry, but that’s not entirely correct because anyone can get benefit from it.
 For example: you can back up your eBook or music collection on S3.
 Webmasters can use S3 to store different type of media without worrying about bandwidth bills.

 To use the S3 service you need an Amazon account and an Amazon AWS S3 account.
 After you sign-up, you have to generate a unique Access key ID + Secret Access key pair (don’t share this key with anyone).
 Create a “bucket” (like a folder).
 You can name it anything you like but the name must be unique across the Amazon system.
 Now we have to find some backup software that can connect with S3 after providing the keys to log you in.